Tinubu, Atiku, Obi's Interest, 4 Other Key Political Facts About Edo Governorship Election

 Edo 2024: Zonal and ethnic dynamics

-The Saturday governorship election in Edo would be interesting, and beyond the influence of godfathers and special interest groups, zonal dynamics within the state will play a huge role in determining the election outcome.
-Here's the thing: Edo Central, one of the three senatorial zones, has been unfairly left out of the governorship position since the Fourth Republic began.
+The governorship election in Edo this Saturday promises to be interesting.
+Beyond the influence of godfathers and special interest groups, the zonal dynamics within the state will significantly impact the election outcome.

 How ethnicity is playing out in the Edo governorship election